 By Laura Lee Rose, Missouri Enterprise Project Manager

-Finding and hiring good people.
+Even during the pandemic, finding and hiring good people is a struggle.
 The problem is getting worse as baby boomers leave the workforce, taking their skills and tribal knowledge along with them, making it even more important for manufacturers to attract qualified replacements in a tough workforce environment.
 But finding those good folks is only part of the issue; retaining the workers you get is even more important.
 Every employee you retain is one you don’t have to replace.
 And when you have gained a reputation for high employee retention, word gets out that yours is a good company to work for, making your hiring experience easier.

 Bad leadership and supervision, and the negative work environment created by it, is arguably the biggest reason employees move on.
 So, no matter how hard you work to find good people for your workforce, you’re likely to lose ground if you haven’t got good management on the floor to help those new hires fit in, learn and engage in the company to become happy and productive long-term employees.